AIgen/df-posthoc-calibration/README.md

   <img src="figs/cifar10_top_label.png?raw=true" width="700" />
 </div>

 The plots show that histogram binning improves the top-label calibration of the ResNet-50 model more than temperature scaling.
 Further details and references for these plots can be found in the paper [[1]](https://arxiv.org/abs/2107.08353).
+The paper also contains extensive experimentation with additional datasets and deepnet architectures.
 The code used to make these plots and compute the ECE can be found in `assessment.py` ([documentation here](docs/toplabel_assessment.md)).

 ## Binary calibration
 The class `HB_binary` in `calibration.py` implements binary histogram binning.
 To use this class, first load or compute the following two objects: